Dev: Tips for Web Developers

 Follow a Consistent Menu Design

-The purpose of menus is to give users direct access to different areas of your website and help display how the information is organized.
 The main guideline for designing menus is that they should have a consistent look-and-feel throughout a website.
 Balancing menus with other forms of navigation, mainly buttons and in-page links, is a skill and an art.
+The LLIR website provides navigation for users in the header, on the two lines listed below.

 • The main navigation menu is left-justified green line across the bottom of the page header.